 Index trading tips

 Stock market indices can be a great place to learn how to trade.
-Many professionals just day-trade equity indices.
+Many professionals just day trade equity indices; some take longer-term positional trades.
 You can learn to do this too.
-Here are six tips:
+Here are seven tips to get started on trading indices:

-- Stay ahead.
+- Stay ahead – by doing your homework.
 Before trading the index, find out all you can about the market, such as earnings calendar and economic releases.
 Keep an eye on key data like GDP or unemployment/inflation.

-- Keep focus on a few indices before branching out.
+- Focus on a few indices – at the beginning before branching out.
 Know the index inside out.
-Start with one direction first (buy).
+Start with one direction first (long).
+Only start shorting when you’re more experience.
+This is because the market becomes more unruly on the downside.

 - Study past patterns.
-Be prepared for historical patterns because they can repeat.
+Be prepared for a repeat of historical patterns.
 Know where the market is in terms of bull or bear trends.

 How do you trade indices?